snakemode/depict-it/readme.md

 ## HandleMessageFromAbly

-`handleMessageFromAbly` is the callback function we want our `PubSubClient` to trigger whenever a message appears on the `Ably Channel`.
+`handleMessageFromAbly` is the callback function that the `PubSubClient` will trigger whenever a message is received on the Ably Channel.

 ```js
 function shouldHandleMessage(message, metadata) {